sergiorivas01/BookingAPP/README.md

 - PostgreSQL database integration
 - Database migrations

-### Phase 2: React Client (Planned)
+### Phase 2: React Client ✅ (In Progress)
-Once the console application is complete and tested, a React-based web interface will be developed to provide a user-friendly graphical interface for the same functionality.
+A React-based web interface has been created to provide a user-friendly graphical interface for the same functionality.
+The frontend is ready for integration with the backend API.

 ### Phase 3: API Project (Planned)
 A RESTful API will be created to serve both the React client and potentially other clients.